f5devcentral/f5-agility-labs-adc/docs/class13/labs/lab1.rst

 **Brief aside on the MinIO mcli command**

-mcli, which until recently was imply *mc* is MinIO's utility to both administer and monitor AIStor clusters.
+mcli, which until recently was just simply *mc* is MinIO's utility to both administer and monitor AIStor clusters.
 It is installed on each node in the lab, but can equally be installed on any Linux or Windows host, providing a powerful way to undrestand your environment.

 To make things easy, mcli allows the setting of an alias for each device, such as an AIStor server using the following syntax: